Oil prices little changed, on track for third straight weekly gain

 OPEC+, a grouping that includes the Organization of the Petroleum Exporting Countries (OPEC), Russia and other producers, will discuss its output policy at a meeting on Nov.
 30 and Dec.
 1.

-Although the persistent rise in COVID-19 cases continues to cast doubts on demand recovery, Brent spreads in 2021 have narrowed significantly as demand from Asia has been strong and markets remained hopeful that OPEC and its allies could extend their output cuts.
+“The next few sessions are going to be choppy.
+The good news is that there seems to be hope of containing the disease,” said Sukrit Vijayakar, director of energy consultancy Trifecta.

+The market needs to see a slowdown in the increase of daily cases, a reduction in the number of active cases and growth in demand for oil products, he said.
-Oil prices were also supported by signs of movement on a stimulus deal in Washington.

-U.S. Senate Republican Majority Leader Mitch McConnell agreed to resume discussions on providing more COVID-19 relief as cases surge across the United States, Democratic leader Chuck Schumer said on Thursday, according to CNBC.
-“Any stimulus deal done before the holidays will help keep crude prices stay near the upper boundaries of its recent trading range,” said Edward Moya, senior market analyst at OANDA.
+Oil prices were getting some support from signs of movement on a stimulus deal in Washington after U.S. Senate Republican Majority Leader Mitch McConnell agreed to resume discussions on providing more COVID-19 relief as cases surge across the United States.

+Oversupply concerns, however, continue to weigh as Libya has raised production to pre-blockade levels of 1.25 million bpd.

-Reporting by Aaron Sheldrick in TOKYO and Koustav Samanta in SINGAPORE; Editing by Lincoln Feast.
+Reporting by Aaron Sheldrick in TOKYO and Koustav Samanta in SINGAPORE; Editing by Lincoln Feast and Jacqueline Wong

 Our Standards: The Thomson Reuters Trust Principles.